ralfbiedert/openh264-rs/README.md

 - **Feature X is missing or broken, will you fix it?**

-  Right now I only have time implementing what I need.
+  Right now I only have time to implement what I need.
 However, I will gladly accept PRs either extending the APIs, or fixing bugs; see below.

-# Contributing
+## Contributing

 PRs are very welcome.
 Feel free to submit PRs and fixes right away.
-You can open Issues if you want to discuss things, but due to time restrictions on my side the project will have to rely on people contributing.
+You can open issues if you want to discuss things, but due to time restrictions on my side the project will have to rely on people contributing.

+Especially needed:

+- [ ] CI testing
+- [ ] Encoder wrapper
+- [ ] Enabling of platform specific assembly (without breaking or complicating build)
+- [ ] Faster YUV to RGB conversion
+- [ ] Have script to automatically update / import OpenH264 source (or submodule?)
+- [ ] WASM investigation (either patch, or evidence it can't be fixed)
+- [ ] Feedback which platforms successfully built on

-# License
+## License

 - OpenH264 core library is [BSD-2](openh264-sys2/upstream/LICENSE), Cisco.
 - Wrapper code is [BSD-2](https://opensource.org/licenses/BSD-2-Clause), Ralf Biedert.